 Engendering Economic Policies in a Globalising World | September 1 - 7 in Berlin

-The Summer School 2005 aims at building capacities with regard to macro-economic policies in the field of agriculture and wants to demystify the pretended gender neutrality of trade agreements, liberalisation processes, and the WTO-regime.
-It will analyse the linkages between macro-economic policies and micro-economic structures, in particular women’s livelihoods using concepts and tools of feminist economics.
+The Summer School 2005 aimed at building capacities with regard to macro-economic policies in the field of agriculture and wanted to demystify the pretended gender neutrality of trade agreements, liberalisation processes, and the WTO-regime.
+It analysed the linkages between macro-economic policies and micro-economic structures, in particular women’s livelihoods using concepts and tools of feminist economics.

 Economic policies are no longer made within national contexts.
 Globalisation implies that financial, monetary and trade policies are shaped and increasingly formulated in international institutions (World Trade Organisation, International Monetary Fund, World Bank) with far-reaching consequences for regional and local governments and for civil society.
 The neoliberal forms of globalisation invoke new governance mechanisms that have differential impacts across the social spectrum, i.e., relative to class formation as well as gender relations.
 Partly at issue therefore is the degree to which the competitive pressures of the new global market order tend to fragment human communities, increase social inequality and intensify human insecurities.

 Globalisation has impacted upon gender relations in complex and contradictory ways, and gender inequalities are fundamentally shaping the global political economy.
 The world market is based on an increasing international division of labour, but as well on the the gendered division of labour.
 Women are specifically affected by economic and other crisis situations, since they are the main care providers in the households and communities while they lack livelihood rights, and the gender bias in the allocation of resources persists.
 The liberalisation of trade relations has also increased the “feminisation of the labour force”, such that more women are income earners but at the same time more jobs are precarious, informal and without social protection.